Six-year-old who died following ‘pellet gun injury’ named as Stanley Metcalf

 “They are a very nice, genuine family, so your heart just goes out to them because this is such a tragedy, especially given how young the kid is.”

+The relative, who was not with Stanley at the time of his incident, also said he was a “top student” in school and regularly performed well academically.

+She added: “He was a really outgoing little lad, he would come down here and spend time with me, it’s such a tragic loss.”

-The circumstances of the boy’s death continue to be investigated, but early indications point to “a tragic accident involving a pellet gun”, the force said.
+The circumstances of the boy’s death continue to be investigated, but early indications point to “a tragic accident involving a pellet gun”, Humberside Police said.

 Detective Chief Inspector Mark Goulding said no arrests have been made and officers were speaking with the boy’s family to assist their inquiries.